Biden unveils LGBTQ+ initiatives ahead of Pride Month celebration

 "This is a full-out crisis for our communities that demands a concerted response," she said in an interview with The Associated Press.
 “I think this is kind of a national call to action and a call to arms to stand up and fight back.”

-Biden, a Democrat, was announcing that the Department of Homeland Security, working with the Justice and Health and Human Services departments, will partner with LGBTQ+ community organizations to provide safety resources and training to help thwart violent attacks.
+Biden, a Democrat, announced that the Department of Homeland Security, working with the Justice and Health and Human Services departments, will partner with LGBTQ+ community organizations to provide safety resources and training to help thwart violent attacks.

 Separately, HHS and the Department of Housing and Urban Development will provide resources to help LGBTQ+ young people with mental health needs, support in foster care and homelessness.